Bad Credit Powersports and ATV Financing Options in 2026

 Add a second person to your loan

-Getting a loan with a friend or family member can help boost your approval odds.
+Applying with a friend or family member can help boost your approval odds.
 Just be sure that the second person has at least good credit and knows the risk.
 If you make late payments on your loan, their credit score will also be affected — not only yours.

-Consider offering your ATV as collateral
+Consider offering your vehicle as collateral

-Some financing options (like manufacturer and dealership financing) use your ATV as collateral.
+Some financing options (like manufacturer and dealership financing) use your ATV or powersports vehicle as collateral.
 This is called a secured loan.
 Secured loans are less risky for the lender and are typically easier to qualify for.
 If you fall behind, the lender can recoup some of its losses by repossessing your ATV.

-Other bad credit ATV financing options
+Other bad credit powersports financing options to consider

 Manufacturer financing